 Please note that accepting credit card payments is expensive for tour operators, and it is common practice to apply a 3-4% surcharge.
 Please also ensure that you have your paperwork in order: a booking confirmation, proof of payment, the cancellation policy, and other terms and conditions provided by the tour operator.
 You will need those in the event you want to apply for a refund or chargeback from your credit card company.

 Be sure to ask the tour manager for their cancellation policy and other terms and conditions.
 If a tour operator offers highly flexible cancellation conditions, but you are still required to pay a large deposit, we recommend being a bit watchful.
 The only sustainable way for a tour operator to offer flexible cancellation conditions is if the tour operator’s accommodations offer similar flexible conditions.
 If a tour operator offers flexible cancellation conditions, we recommend contacting the accommodations yourself to verify whether they offer similar flexible conditions to the tour operator.

 Around the second half of March 2020, most travel insurance policies stopped covering coronavirus risks for new bookings.
 Insurance companies consider the pandemic to be a ‘known event.’
-But as the coronavirus risk gets smaller over time, insurance companies might introduce coronavirus coverage as a premium add-on to their travel insurance.
+But as the coronavirus risk gets smaller over time, insurance companies have introduced coronavirus coverage as a premium add-on to their travel insurance.
 Therefore, it is always worth searching on the internet to see if such policies are being offered.

 Some countries have organizations that offer a protection scheme for residents when they book a holiday or vacation with a travel agent located in their home country.
 Often the laws in these countries require all travel agents to be a member of these organizations.
 The ABTA and ATOL are examples of such organizations in the UK.
-If a protection scheme is available in your country, you might want to consider booking your safari with a travel agent in your country.
+If a protection scheme is available in your country, you might want to consider booking your Uganda safari with a travel agent in your country.